OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/outlook-api-requirement-sets.md

 New Outlook JavaScript APIs are first introduced in "preview" and later become part of a specific, numbered requirement set after sufficient testing occurs and user feedback is acquired.
 To provide feedback about a preview API, please use the feedback mechanism at the end of the web page where the API is documented.

 > [!NOTE]
-> Preview APIs are subject to change and are not intended for use in a production environment.
+> Preview APIs are subject to change and aren't intended for use in a production environment.

 For more details about the preview APIs, see [Outlook API preview requirement set](preview-requirement-set/outlook-requirement-set-preview.md).